cbdb-project/crowdsource-webapp/Developer.md

            </NavItem>
         </Can>

+     Note:

-     Note: First line defines permission required for this item.
+     1. First line defines permission required for this item.

+     2. After adding a new page, you should also add it in ./src/services/hooks/abilities.js (rolePermissions)

 ## Backend
 All services are structured as standard REST services (by default port 5000), through FeatherJS (which uses ExpressJS underneath).